Hello Bachata Fest Jack and Jill Competition

 For each division (novice and intermediate), everyone competes in this round.
 Organizers randomly pair leads and follows.
 This is usually done in a way that ensures a good mix of skill levels and dance experience.

-Dancers with the top scores will move on to compete in the finals.*
+Dancers with the top scores will move on to compete in the finals on Sunday July 27.*

 * Depending on how many competitors there are and the size of the dance floor, multiple heats may be employed.
 Up to three rounds may be employed per heat.